 For New Students

 All incoming students planning to major in music must complete an entrance audition in their primary applied area.
-Entrance auditions are held at the School of Music on the following dates in February and March, 2016.
+Entrance auditions are held at the School of Music on the following dates in February and March, 2018.
 Undergraduates intending to apply for music scholarships will indicate their interest at their audition.
 Suggestions for audition repertoire are available here.
+To apply online for the Entrance Audition, click here.

 About Our Scholarships